 TCS: Recently you posted on Facebook that you visited Atlantic City for the first time, please share with us your overall experience?

 MJ: I literally did a drive-by in Atlantic City!
-I was on a mission to learn some of the roads so I went on a little road trip.
-When the warm weather returns, I plan playing a slot machine, catching a concert, and enjoying the shore ;).
+I was on a mission to learn some of the roads, so I went on a little road trip.
+When the warm weather returns, I plan on playing a slot machine, catching a concert, and enjoying the shore ;).

 TCS: How exciting was it when you met Don Felder, one of the greatest guitarists and songwriters, from the legendary Rock and Roll Hall of Fame inductees The Eagles?

 MJ: When I got the phone call from CBS that Don Felder wanted to meet “the traffic girl” I was quite taken aback.
 “Me?
 Why?” was my first response.
 I was already done with work for the day when I received the phone call, but I drove back to meet him anyway.
 On the way back to the studio, I drove over a nail and got a flat tire.
 So, Don being the sweetheart he is, drove me back to corporate housing in his limo – lol.
 Truly, aside from being the legend he is, Don is such a gentleman and such a wonderful person.
 I’m grateful to have met him that day, and crazy enough, we’ve kept in contact since then.
 Today I can say I’m honored to now call him my friend.